quixio/quix-docs/docs/platform/troubleshooting/troubleshooting.md

 ## 401 Error

-When attempting to access the web API’s you may encounter a 401 error.
+When attempting to access the web APIs you may encounter a 401 error.
 Check that the bearer token is correct and has not expired.
 If necessary generate a new bearer token.